cloudmesh/classes/docs/source/list_of_dataset_2015.rst

 .. _ref-list-of-datasets-2015-fall:

-List of Datasets 2015 Fall (In Progress)
+List of Datasets 2015 Fall
 ===============================================================================

 Note that these are some of students projects from one of Big Data courses.